1 (small 1 1/2 lb) chuck roast

 Get a good piece of meat.
 Prime chuck roast is well worth the price.
 Watch so you can buy one on sale and keep it in the freezer until you are ready for some wonderful home cooking.

-Set the roast out about half an hour before you begin cooking.
+Set the roast out about half an hour before you begin cooking to allow it to come to room temperature.
 Do remember to put it in the microwave if you have cats that explore the counter.

 In the meantime, prep the rest of the ingredients.
 In a small bowl, combine the flour, pepper, and salt.
 Slice the onion, carrots, celery, and bell pepper, set in a bowl.
 Peel and mince the garlic, set aside.
 Combine beef stock with Worcestershire sauce, thyme, black pepper, and bay leaf.